Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Shit, Super Boof itself even won Leafly’s notorious “Strain of the Year 2024” award.

-I haven’t smoked much from Lofty Growers outside of their fantastic Humbolt Breath, although I am very well acquainted with the parents of this here Super Boof, those being specifically Black Cherry Punch and (drumroll)…Tropicana Cookies!
+I haven’t smoked much from Lofty Growers outside of their fantastic Humboldt Breath, although I am very well acquainted with the parents of this here Super Boof, those being specifically Black Cherry Punch and (drumroll)…Tropicana Cookies!

 It’s worth noting that Super Boof is itself just a phenotype of the older Blockberry strain, so if you’re at your dispensary and can’t find Le Boof but see some Blockberry, then you’re still in luck.